On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Notations, Assumptions and Preliminaries

-Regularities of viscosity solutions of fully nonlinear parabolic equations are studied by Wang in a sequence of papers \cite{LW, LW2} and Imbert and Silvestre in \cite{PARA}.
-We state two of them as below which will be used.
+Regularities of viscosity solutions to fully nonlinear parabolic equations are studied by Wang \cite{LW, LW2} and Imbert et al. \cite{PARA}.
+The following two theorems provide the interior regularity and the boundary regularity of solutions respectively.